/

 Best Use Case High-demand homes

-The slight increase reflects that the service is still excellent and still deserves to sit above many ordinary national ISP brands.
-It does not move further because the broader limitations have not materially disappeared: the footprint is still regional, and the public reputation is still more uneven than the product quality alone would suggest.
+The score is unchanged in this June 2026 update.
+Fios still deserves to sit above many ordinary national ISP brands on product quality, but the broader limitations have not materially disappeared: the footprint is still regional, and the public reputation is still more uneven than the product quality alone would suggest.

 Availability